The United Kingdom

 I am of a nationality other than Ukrainian, and I have entered the UK through one of the Ukraine Visa Schemes.
 Can I return to Ukraine?

-If you are not a citizen of Ukraine and you are staying in the UK with a visa, you can return to Ukraine using your residence permit in Ukraine.
-If your residence permit in Ukraine has expired, you should contact the Ukraine authorities in the United Kingdom to verify whether you need to extend your resident permanent.
-The contact details are as follows:
+If you are not a Ukrainian citizen but you previously lived in Ukraine with a valid Ukrainian residence permit, you may generally return to Ukraine using that residence permit.
+If your residence permit has expired, you should contact the Ukraine authorities in the United Kingdom to check whether renewal or a replacement is required.
+(Ukraine cannot refuse entry to its citizens, but non‑Ukrainian nationals must meet entry and residence conditions).

 You should also check whether you need a visa to transit through other countries on your way to Ukraine.